 - Requests for funds should consider RNAO's ENDs. - Please complete this application, describing the nature of the proposed project using the following guidelines and budget form. - A complete report and evaluation of the project must be submitted to the Director of Finance within one month of the completion of the project or by the end of the fiscal year (Oct.
 31).
-Your report must specify any money generated by the project, the total amount spent and the net surplus or loss from the project. - The finance committee will consider applications in order of receipt at home office and reserves the right to request more information about the project or to decline the request.
+Your report must specify any money generated by the project, the total amount spent and the net surplus or loss from the project. - The Director of Finance will consider the applications in order of receipt at home office and reserves the right to request more information about the project, approve or to decline the request.
 The chapter or region without chapters will be advised in writing if the request is declined.

 Chapter/Region

 Contact

 RNAO #

-Phone # Fax #
+Phone # email:

-bout what activities will be undertaken:
+out what activities will be undertaken:

--
+What measurable inc licators will demonstrate your chapter has progressed to its goal?

-· ur chapter has progressed to its goal?
+Who is the target gro oup?

-What is expected atte endance?
+What is expected att endance?

 How will you promot e the project?

-What media coverage e is planned?
+What media coverag e is planned?